 [Olympic Valley, Calif.]
 May 4, 2017 – Following the success of the 2017 Audi FIS Ski World Cup at Squaw Valley, Squaw Valley Alpine Meadows will set the stage on May 20 for the Beijing Winter Olympics in 2022.
 The resort will host members of the U.S and Chinese national freestyle teams as well as delegates from the resort’s sister mountain in China, Genting Resort Secret Garden, for a trail naming ceremony of Squaw Valley’s competition mogul course under the Red Dog chairlift.
 Additionally, U.S. and Chinese national freestyle team members will be on site for nearly a week, hosting a joint training session on the course.

 In a nod to their partnership with Squaw Valley Alpine Meadows, and their mutual designation as Winter Olympic host venues, resort managers atGenting Resort Secret Garden re-named a trail “Squaw Valley” in January 2017.
 Secret Garden will be a host venue for the 2022 Winter Olympic freestyle skiing and snowboarding events.
-A Squaw Valley Alpine Meadows delegation led by president and CEO Andy Wirth and chief mountain host and Olympic gold medalist Jonny Moseley were on-hand for the renaming.
+A Squaw Valley Alpine Meadows delegation led by Squaw Valley's president and CEO as well as chief mountain host and Olympic gold medalist Jonny Moseley were on-hand for the renaming.

 Squaw Valley Alpine Meadows will in turn name the mogul course under Squaw’s Red Dog chair “Secret Garden” in a ceremony on May 20.
 In addition to leadership from Genting Resort Secret Garden, the resort will also host executives and officials from the Beijing 2022 Winter Olympics Committee along with leaders from United States Olympic Committee and the U.S. Ski Team.